Specialty Courts

 Mental Health Court

-Case Managers: Jasmine Taylor
+Case Managers: Carol Jackson

 The 36th District Mental Health Court was established in June 2020.
 The Mental Health Court is designed to divert persons who suffer from behavioral health issues from jail and prevent them from cycling through the criminal justice system by connecting them with the mental health and/or co-occurring substance abuse treatment they need to maintain a stable and healthy lifestyle.